DariuszPorowski/mkdocs-file-filter-plugin/README.md

 ## Conflict behavior

 It is possible to exclude and include will have conflict.
 For example, you could exclude `drafts/*` but include `*.md`.
 In that case, **include** has higher priority over exclude.
-So all `*.md` files from the drafts folder will be on your site.
+So all `*.md` files from the drafts folder will be included.

----

-You can provide zero or more patterns of each type.
-(If you don't give any patterns, nothing will happen!)

-Note!
-Because of the peculiarity of yaml syntax, the `*_glob:` and `*_regex:` lines **must not** start with a dash, but the lines under them **must** begin with a dash.
+## Some useful stuff

+If you do not provide patterns, everything will stay the same - standard MkDocs behavior.

-Also, because of yaml, patterns that start with a punctuation mark must be quoted.
+Because of the YAML syntax specifics, patterns that start with a punctuation mark must be quoted.

-When writing regexes, it's best to use single quotes rather than double quotes so that your regex backslash escapes are preserved correctly without being doubled up.
+The preferred way for quotes is to use single quotes `'` rather than double quotes `"` - regex backslash escapes are preserved correctly without being doubled up.